 Fire Hazard Severity Zone

-Forest Practice Area a Moderate High Very High Total
+Forest Practice Area Moderate High Very High Total

 1 (Coast) 6 3 0 9

 2 (Cascade) 0 12 52 64

 4 (Sierra) 0 1 1 2

 Total 6 16 53 75

 Protocol and field data sheets are included in Appendix 1, and were developed with the goal of all sampling being rapid and repeatable.
-The monitoring protocol focused on the 12 closest residual conifer trees, and 12 closest stumps, from the treated structure, with this protocol applied to no more than three permitted structures per 1038(c) Exemption Notice.
-Assuming a 150-foot radius from a single residential home or approximately 1.5 acres of treatable ground, sampling intensity on those trees closest to a home would be ~8 trees per acre.
-Measurements focused on tree and stump distances to structures and each other. crown base and ladder fuel heights, and tree crown contact.
+The monitoring protocol focused on the 12 closest residual conifer trees, and 12 closest from the treated stumps. structure. with this protocol applied to no more than three permitted structures per 1038(c) Exemption Notice, in order to rapidly establish minimum postharvest treatment outcomes.
+Measurements focused on tree and stump distances structures and each other. crown base and ladder fuel heights, and tree crown contact.
 Additionally, rapid assessments were made for general 1038(c) requirements and certain Public Resource Code (PRC) requirements (e.g., watercourse protection).